-There is no shortage of insoles on the market, but one pair I highly recommend are these ENERTOR insoles.
+There are plenty of insoles on the market, but one pair I highly recommend are these ENERTOR ones.

 The D3O is a classed as a ‘smart’ material because it starts off soft, but when it’s impacted, it absorbs and disperses energy, then becomes flexible again.

 I popped the ENERTORs in to old faithful Saucony TR8 Excursion trainers and have spent the past month running in them.
 I even wore them for a six hour hike in the Brecon Beacons.

 Plus points are I haven’t had to cut any material off the insoles like I have had to do with other insoles to make them fit inside my trainers.
 The only downside is that my heels do feel a little looser in the trainer because of the thicker padding underfoot raising my heel up.

 However, this minor issue is far outweighed by the comfort and support they give.